-iOS 7 beta 2 rolling out to registered developers [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk
+iOS 7 beta 2 rolling out to registered developers [UPDATED]Alex Wagner - Editorial Director of News and Content

 Two weeks after introducing iOS 7 at WWDC and rolling out the first beta to developers, Apple has begun pushing out the second beta version of its upcoming iOS refresh.
 The company today began pushing iOS 7 beta 2 to users that are registered with Apple's iOS developer program.
 The update is currently available as an over the air download, which can be accessed by going into Settings > General > Software Update.